timothymillar/TEFingerprint/docs/method.rst

 points in sparse regions are classified as noise points.
 DBSCAN does not require the number of clusters to be specified as an input because clusters are defined entirely in terms of point density.
-A DBSCAN based approach is suitable for identifying transposon-flanking regions for the following reasons:
+A DBSCAN-like approach is suitable for identifying transposon-flanking regions for the following reasons:

 1. We expect to find a variable and often large number of clusters for each array of read-tip positions and this number is not known *a priori*